About Betty Yu

 By Ann Griswold, Spectrum, reprinted in Scientific American (July 26, 2016).

 - Language Barriers or Boosters?
 Autism Spectrum Researchers Take Aim at a Multilingual Myth

 By Steve Hockensmith, SF State Magazine (Fall/Winter 2016)

-- Yu, B. & Luo, F. (In Press).
+- Yu, B. & Luo, F. (2019).
 Augmentative and alternative communication.
 In G. Hao & Z. Shao (Eds.), Autism spectrum disorders: Assessment and intervention.
 Chongqing, China: Chongqing Publishing Group.
-(Will be published in Chinese)
+(Published in Chinese)

 - Yu, B., & Hsia, S. (2018).
 Inclusion of heritage language learners on the autism spectrum: Lessons from second-generation parents.
 International Journal of Applied Linguistics, 0(0). doi:doi:10.1111/ijal.12233

 - Kashinath, S., & Yu, B. (2018).
 Embedding intervention strategies within everyday family routines.
 In M. Siller & L. J. Morgan (Eds.), Handbook of Family-Centered Practice for Very Young Children with Autism.
 New York: Springer.

 - Epstein, L., Solomon-Rice, P., & Yu, B. (2018).
 Speech/Language Impairments and Communication Disorders.
 In Y. Bui & E. L. Meyen (Eds.), Exceptional children in today's schools: What teachers need to know.
 5th Edition

 - Yu, B. (2016).
 Bilingualism as Conceptualized and Bilingualism as Lived: A Critical Examination of the Monolingual Socialization of a Child with Autism in a Bilingual Family.
 Journal of Autism and Developmental Disorders. doi:10.1007/s10803-015-2625-0.